LucasHFS/stock/README.md

 ## Setting Environment Variables

 To run this project you'll need create a .env file and add to it the env var `NEXT_PUBLIC_FINNHUB_API_KEY` with your key that you can get for free on [finnhub](https://finnhub.io/dashboard)

+## Notes

+I created the file data/stocks.json with data from finnhub enpoint.
+On a real application I would make a background job hit the finnhub enpoint and update this json, or store on  a database